U6 Coed/U8 Game Day Plan – LYSC REC Soccer

 At beginning of play, half time, and after a score, the ball is started at midfield.

-When a ball is started from midfield, the defending team players must start behind the build out line until the ball is initially “touched”, into play.
+When a ball is started from midfield, the defending team players must start outside of the circle (or at least 10′ away).
 This give the starting team room to begin begin.

 Players on the team with possession must be on their half of the field.